FAQ

 USA Swimming provides insurance that covers swimmers at swim practice and meets.

-What is a swim season?
+• How long is a swim season?

-Short Course Season (Fall–Winter):
+Short Course Season (SCY):

-Swims take place in 25-yard pools
+• Swims take place in 25-yard pools

-Long Course Season (Spring–Summer):
+Long Course Season (LCM):

-Swims are in 50-meter Olympic-size pools
+• Swims are in 50-meter Olympic-size pools

-Championship season is in July for LCM season
+• Championship season is in July for LCM season

 Each season includes regular training, weekend meets, and championship-level competitions depending on the swimmer’s qualifying times.
-Swimmers may compete in one or both seasons based on their goals and team participation

-When is the Surge registration fee due?
+• When is the Surge registration fee due?

 You will pay 1 registration fee per year

-- Joining in September-March: $175
+• Joining in September-March: $175

 OR

-- Joining in April-July: $90
+• Joining in April-July: $90

 PLUS

-- Starting in August/September we will start registering for the upcoming season: $175
+• Starting in August/September we will start registering for the upcoming season: $175

 TEAM EQUIPMENT

-Which equipment is needed to start with the team?
+• Which equipment is needed to start with the team?

-Equipment list is available on the website under Surge Info=>Equipment List
+Equipment list is available on the website under Surge Info → Equipment List

-Where can I get equipment?
-We have 2 options:
+• Where can I get equipment?

-How can I use my $75 credit?
+• How can I use my $75 credit?

-$75 credit can be used at the Surge Boutique only.
-Surge boutique is available at Surge Hosted events and special arrangements.
 Please contact Eva Minus at admin@surgeaquatics.org if you have any questions or would like to request specific items.

-How can I get additional team gear?
+• How can I get additional team gear?

 We have a partnership with SwimOutlet.
 They have our team logo on file to be used for various swim items.

-$75 Credit is not available for use with Swimoutlet.
+$75 Credit is not available for use with SwimOutlet.

 PRACTICES

-Where can I watch practice?
+• Where can I watch practice?

-Parents, who are also Das Rec members, are welcome to use the facility during practice times.
+Parents who are also Das Rec members are welcome to use the facility during practice times.

-Why can’t I stand next to the lanes that my child is in during practice?
+• Why can’t I stand next to the lanes that my child is in during practice?

 We want to minimize distractions and keep the swimmers’ focus on their coaches.

-Why can’t my child attend any practice day/time?
+• Why can’t my child attend any practice day/time?

 SWIM MEETS

-I missed the deadline to sign up for a meet, can I still register?
+• I missed the deadline to sign up for a meet, can I still register?

 Contact your swimmer’s coach, if it is still possible they will help you get committed.

-How do I register for a swim meet?
+• How do I register for a swim meet?

 Surge admin will email an invite to all parents to commit.
 You can opt for any days your family is available.
 You can also add a note to the group with your swimmer(s) picked events for consideration.

-Why can’t I choose the events that my child is registered for?
+• Why can’t I choose the events that my child is registered for?

 Coaches sign swimmers up for appropriate events based on their needs and histories.
 We strongly encourage participating in a variety of events in order to be well rounded swimmers with wide skill sets.

-What is a motivational time
+• What is a motivational time

-The time standards set varying marks for swimmers of every age group, ranging from B to AAAA based on relative speed within the age group.
-Each age group has B standards, BB standards, A standards, AA standards, AAA standards and AAAA standards to give swimmers benchmarks for goal-setting and to track improvement, participate in meets with time standard requirements.
+Each age group has B standards, BB standards, A standards, AA standards, AAA standards and AAAA standards to give swimmers benchmarks for goal-setting and to track improvement.
+This also serves as qualifying criteria for swimmers to participate in meets with time standard requirements.

-- Link to view the times here
+• Link to view the times here

 TAGS, Sectionals, Futures, Junior Nationals, US Open, Nationals, Olympic Trials:

-Does my child have to attend warm up?
+• Does my child have to attend warm up?

 Longer session meets: we ask that swimmers arrive at least 90 minutes prior to the start of their first event in order to get situated and warmed up.

-When does warm-up start?
+• When does warm-up start?

 The start time for warmup is determined on a meet-to-meet basis.
 We will communicate a few days in advance of a meet with some meet specific details: Warm-up times, Special notes for a meet or venue, Volunteer Needs, Meet details.